-- Write a newspaper piece reporting on the state of inequality in the world today.
-Research some statistics and present them in your piece, highlighting where inequality is highest in the world and how inequality has changed. - Do some research into the 1% vs. the 99% concept and write a one page report on your findings.
-Oxfam produces good information on this concept. - Watch more of Hans Rosling's videos on inequality and produce your own video using creative ways of representing figures.
+· Write a newspaper piece reporting on the state of inequality in the world today.
+Research some statistics and present them in your piece, highlighting where inequality is highest in the world and how inequality

+· Do some research into the 1% vs. the 99% concept and write a one page report on your findings.
+Oxfam produces good information on

+· Watch more of Hans Rosling's videos on inequality and produce your

-- During the group activities ensure the groups are mixed ability and that each student has a role that they are comfortable with, reflective of their ability. - Allow enough time during the class discussions for each student to understand the concepts.
-Concepts such as the world as 100 people can be difficult for students to visualise and understand.
+· During the group activities ensure the groups are mixed ability and that each student has a role that they are comfortable with, reflective of abstract ideas such as the world as 100 people concept and their ability

+· Allow enough time during the class discussions for each student to understand the concepts.
+Concepts such as the world as 100 people